kotaaaa/tmdb-vue/movie-api/README.md

-# How to run dev server
+# How to run DEV server

 ```
 $ python app.py